forcequitOS/Avenis/README.md

 ### Future Plans:

 After the... actual final release of Avenis, I have two main things planned for the future.
 "1.5", "The Widget Update", to bring some much needed enhancements to the widgets, which will be plentiful, but a bit lacking at launch, and "2.0", "The Background Update", possibly bringing background monitoring and a menu bar extra to the Mac app.
 No promises, though.

-Also, the About screen ("Summit") is going to be modularized, since I want other apps to feel free to use it.
-This might happen before the official release, this might happen AFTER the official release, I just know it's going to happen, and probably before "The Widget Update".

-<sub>The Avenis about screen, Summit, is going right into my vault of "UI's I'm genuinely proud that I made", it looks so good.</sub>